FirmwGuy/CEP/docs/BUILD.md

 ## Introduction

 CEP is a C library with a small test executable.
-You can build it on Windows (MSYS2 UCRT64) and Linux (Manjaro) using Meson and Ninja.
+You can build it on Windows (MSYS2 UCRT64) and Linux (Arch/Manjaro) using Meson and Ninja.
 If you’re not a programmer: Meson prepares the build plan, and Ninja runs the fast, incremental compilation.
 All temporary files stay inside a build folder so your source files remain clean.

 ## Getting Started (Simple)